paolostivanin/Snoop-Guard/README.md

 # WebMonit
-Receive a notification when your webcam is being used
+Receive a notification every time your webcam is turned on